simonbe/docs/GettingStartedJobTechTaxonomy.md

 ## Status
 For the time being the Jobtech Taxonomy API is still in beta and minor breaking changes can still occur to the API event though it's not very likely.
+About SLA, we will provide statistics on our actual uptime to give users a realistic idea on our availability.
-About SLA, our offer is that the Jobtech Taxonomy API will be operating during office hours.
+Our commitment is that the Jobtech Taxonomy API will be operating during office hours.
 If you are in need of a higher uptime you should implement a fall back solution with a local copy of the Jobtech Taxonomy.

 ## Versions